Michael0x2a/curated-programming-resources/resources.md

 If you're not sure which version to pick, my recommendation would be to pick the resource which looks like the best fit for you, and just use whatever version they're recommending.
 Luckily, the differences between the two are very minor (at least from the perspective of the beginner), so there's really no difference if you learn using Python 2 vs Python 3.

+That said, when working on your own programs, I would always pick Python 3 unless you have good reason to otherwise.
+The Python community, with the exception of a few holdouts, is moving towards Python 3 and abandoning Python 2.

 - Online courses:
     - edx's [Introduction to Computer Science and Programming Using Python][python-mit-intro]
       The companion book can be [found here][python-mit-intro-book].
 The course is designed for beginners, part of a 2-part series, is self-paced, and has an emphasis on computation and data science.